“I think it’s really important that people keep signing up to these type of trials to push research forward.”

-If you take part in this trial, you will have 2 extra hospital visits.
+If you take part in this trial, you will have at least 2 extra hospital visits.
 The trial team will try to arrange the extra visits to fit in with other visits to hospital.

 You have the new tracer as an injection into a vein, or through a central line if you have one.
 This takes a few minutes.
 You will need to stay in at the hospital for about an hour afterwards so that staff can watch for any side effects from the injection.
 Then you can go home.